Al-Muwaffaq: Early life

 It was during this period of turmoil, in February 865, that Caliph al-Musta'in (r.
 862–866) and two of the senior Turkish officers, Wasif and Bugha the Younger, fled from Samarra to the old Abbasid capital, Baghdad, where they could count on the support of the city's Tahirid governor, Muhammad ibn Abdallah.
-The Turkish army in Samarra then selected al-Musta'in's brother al-Mu'tazz (r.
+The Turkish army in Samarra then selected Abu Ahmad's brother al-Mu'tazz (r.
 866–869) as Caliph, and Abu Ahmad was entrusted with the conduct of operations against al-Musta'in and his supporters.
 The ensuing siege of Baghdad lasted from February to December 865.
 In the end, Abu Ahmad and Muhammad ibn Abdallah reached a negotiated settlement, which would see al-Musta'in abdicate.
 As a result, on 25 January 866, al-Mu'tazz was acclaimed as caliph in the Friday prayer in Baghdad.
 Contrary to the agreed terms, however, al-Musta'in was murdered.
 It was most likely during this time that Abu Ahmad consolidated his relationship with the Turkish military, especially with Musa ibn Bugha, who played a crucial role during the siege.
 Abu Ahmad further solidified these ties when he secured a pardon for Bugha the Younger.

 On his return to Samarra, Abu Ahmad was initially received with honour by the Caliph, but six months later he was thrown into prison as a potential rival, along with another of his brothers, al-Mu'ayyad.
 The latter was soon executed, but Abu Ahmad survived thanks to the protection of the Turkish military.
 Eventually, he was released and exiled to Basra before being allowed to return to Baghdad, where he was forced to reside at the Qasr al-Dinar palace in East Baghdad.
 He was so popular there that at the time of al-Mu'tazz's death in July 869, the army and the people clamoured in favour of his elevation to the caliphate, rather than al-Muhtadi (r.
 869–870).
 Al-Muwaffaq refused, however, and took the oath of allegiance to al-Muhtadi.